Ifkyyy/AO3-skins/README.md

 ## Skin Versions
 Site skins will have a standard (desktop) version and most will also have skins for mobile and tablet.
-The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses. **Desktop** version is usually always required, and **mobile** and **tablet** are optional, but using all three are always recommended.
+The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses. **Desktop** version is usually always required, and **mobile** and **tablet** are optional.
+My recommendation is to always use all three to avoid any potential, future confusion — even if you only use AO3 on one device type.

 ## Guide